Haegue Yang: Critical reception

-Selected Exhibitions
+Selected Exhibitions and Key Artworks

 Yang participated in the 2006 São Paulo Art Biennial, 55th Carnegie International in Pittsburgh, 2008 Turin Triennale, dOCUMENTA (13) in Kassel, Biennale de Lyon, Sharjah Biennial, and 8th Asia Pacific Triennial of Contemporary Art.
 She represented South Korea in the 53rd Venice Biennale in 2009.
 Yang's first exhibition in the United States, titled "Brave New Worlds", was held in 2007 at the Walker Art Center in Minneapolis, Minnesota.
 The artist also had solo exhibitions in Asian institutions including the UCCA Center for Contemporary Art, Beijing, and Leuum, Samsung Museum of Art, Seoul.

+Sadong 30 (2006)

+Sadong 30 (2006) was "one of Yang's first comeback pieces" at her grandmother's old house.
+Yang emphasizes the house in such a rough and ruined state—"missing windows, peeling wallpaper and holes in the ceiling" with household objects featured in a mess—in order to leave "a universal pain..."

 "Condensation" (2009)

 For her solo exhibition in the Korean pavilion for the 53rd Venice Biennale, Yang presented three works including Sallim (2009), an installation modeled on the kitchen in her Berlin home and studio.
+Also included in the exhibition were Double and Halves—Events with Nameless Neighbors (2009), a video essay filmed in Seoul and Venice, and Series of Vulnerable Arrangements—Voice and Wind (2009), another large-scale installation with venetian blinds ventilators, and scent emitters featured.

 Arrivals (2011)

-For this solo exhibition running from January 2, 2011 to March 4, 2011, Yang presented works on three floors of the Kunsthaus Bregenz.
+For this solo exhibition running from January 2, 2011, to March 4, 2011, Yang presented works on three floors of the Kunsthaus Bregenz.
 The first floor featured pieces including Fishing (1995), Unfolding Places (2004), Restrained Courage (2004), and Squandering Negative Spaces (2006), Gymnastics of the Foldables (2006), and Three Kinds in Transition (2008).
 On the second floor, her Venetian blind installation Cittadella (2011) occupied the entire space.
 On the third floor, Yang installed a work titled Warrior Believer Lover (2011), which consisted of thirty-three light sculptures built on wheeled stands.
 Three times a day, Igor Stravinsky's Le Sacre du Printemps was played in the exhibition space.

 Yang states that the title's multiple connotations include the end of a long journey, the divine, and a self-reflexive reference to her arrival as a globally-recognized artist.